 Greice Santos is an actress and model who appeared in season one of the popular TV series "Jane the Virgin."
 She alleges that she was sent to Katz's suite at the Four Seasons hotel.
 That's where and when the alleged harassment began.

 Santo filled out the police report in Los Angeles.
 Law enforcement officials in L.A. then faxed it to Hawaiian authorities.
 In the report, Santo explains that she was flown to Kona from Los Angeles and put up at the Four Seasons Resort Hualalai in November 2015 for a photo shoot for "Viva Glam" magazine.

-'When I arrived at the Four Seasons I was put up in a luxury room overlooking the ocean,' says Santo.
-All travel and hotel expenses were paid for by the magazine according to her.
+"When I arrived at the Four Seasons I was put up in a luxury room overlooking the ocean".
+All travel and hotel expenses were paid for by the magazine according to Santo.
 On her first night in Hawaii, Santo met Katz and his cousin, who are business partners with "Viva Glam" CEO Katarina Van Derham.

 Katz and Gelmon spent the next couple of days talking about how they could help her career.
 They told her about Katz' Hollywood connections and how close he is to Joel Silver of Silver Pictures.
 Gelmon repeatedly told her how rich and powerful his cousin is.

 "Katz said he could put me in a big role that would change my life and then switched the conversation and said he'd rather give me money."

 She claims that Katz said: "I'm talking about millions.
 This would help your family and help you so you won't struggle."
 Santo asked what he expected in exchange and he allegedly told her: "I'm looking for companionship and sex."

 After that, Michael Gelmon initiated more meetings to discuss Santo's career.
 He assured her that his cousin would not make any more sexual advances.
 However, that isn't how it played out.